Prevent cruelty & educate

 SPCA Inspectors, field officers and community vet nurses

-Last year our Inspectors investigated over 15,000 incidents relating to animal cruelty and neglect.
+Last year our Inspectors filed 144 charges against 26 defendants and achieved 47 convictions through the courts.
 Educating owners about their responsibilities plays a large part in resolving these incidents and improving the wellbeing of neglected animals.

 Some of our centres also have additional frontline staff such as community vet nurses and field officers who help out with low-level welfare cases.
 They help with rescues but also educate people on the basics of how to treat and care for animals, as well as assisting them to break the cycle of animal neglect.

-On average over 3700 animals come into SPCA care every month.
+On over 41,000 animals come into SPCA's care each year.
 This puts huge pressure on services such as the Inspectorate team and our animal teams.
 But it is more than just an SPCA problem – it’s a community problem.

 To combat this, we have invested in a focussed desexing strategy to really make an impact.
 We combine short-term desexing campaigns in our communities with long-term education and attitudinal change programmes for the best outcome.